-PATIENT COMPLAINTS AND GRIEVANCES
+PATIENT COMPLAINTS & GRIEVANCES

-It is the policy of BrightView to ensure that individuals applying for or receiving substance abuse services are guaranteed the protection of fundamental human, civil, constitutional, and statutory rights.
+It is the policy of BrightView to ensure that individuals applying for or receiving substance use services are guaranteed the protection of fundamental human, civil, constitutional, and statutory rights.
 As part of these rights, patients have the right to file a grievance with the organization.

-1. Any current or former Patient of BrightView may file a grievance with the client advocate of BrightView, and this may occur at any time before, during, or after receiving services at BrightView.
+- 1. Any current or former Patient of BrightView may file a grievance with the client advocate of BrightView, and this may occur at any time before, during, or after receiving services at BrightView.
 The grievance should include: date, time, description of the incident or situation, and the names of the individuals involved.
-The client advocate will assist the griever in filing a grievance upon request.

-- 2. The grievance must be put into writing.
-However, if the grievance is made verbally and the client advocate shall be responsible for preparing the written text of the grievance. - 3.
+The client advocate will assist the griever in filing a grievance upon request. - 2.
+The grievance must be put into writing.
+However, if the grievance is made verbally, the client advocate shall be responsible for preparing the written text of the grievance. - 3.
 The griever may use the BrightView Complaint/Grievance Form.
 The form should be signed by the patient or individual filing the grievance on behalf of the patient, and the grievance should be submitted in writing to the client advocate. - 4.
-Following submission of a grievance, the client advocate will respond to the griever with a written acknowledgment of receipt of the grievance within three business days of receipt of the grievance.
-This written acknowledgment will include: the date the grievance was received; a summary of the grievance; an overview of the grievance investigation process; a timetable for completion of the investigation and notification of resolution; and the treatment provider contact name, address, and telephone number. - 5.
 BrightView will make a resolution decision on the grievance within 20 business days of receipt unless there are extenuating circumstances indicating a need for extension.
-In which case, written notification will be given to the griever. - 6.
-If the grievance cannot be resolved to the griever's satisfaction through the client advocate, he/she may request a hearing with the Chief Medical Officer. - 7.
-Patients shall be informed of outside organizations in which they may file a grievance, including but not limited to: The Kentucky Cabinet for Health and Family Services, Office of the Ombudsman and Administrative Review by phone at (502) 564-5497 or in writing to 257 E. Main Street, 2E-O, Frankfort, KY 40621 or via email at CHFS.Listens@ky.gov.
+In which case, written notification will be given to the griever. - 5.
+If the grievance cannot be resolved to the griever's satisfaction through the client advocate, he/she may request a hearing with the Chief Medical Officer. - At any time, the Patient or his/her designated representative has the option to file a grievance with 6. outside organizations such as: The Kentucky Office of the Ombudsman by phone at (866) 596-6283 or in writing to 209 St. Clair St., Frankfort, KY 40601 or via email at kyombud@ky.gov.
 The Kentucky Cabinet for Health and Family Services, EEO/Civil Rights Compliance Branch by phone at (502) 564-7770 or in writing at 275 E. Main Street, 5C-D, Frankfort, KY 40621.
 The U.S Department of Health and Human Services by phone at 1-877-696-6775 or in writing at U.S Department of Health and Human Services 200 Independence Avenue, S.W., Washington, D.C.
-20201.The Joint Commission by phone at 630-792-5800 or writing at 1 Renaissance Boulevard, Oakbrook Terrace, Illinois 60181.
+20201.
+The Joint Commission by phone at 630-792-5800 or writing at 1 Renaissance Boulevard, Oakbrook Terrace, Illinois 60181.